looker-open-source/extension-examples/react/typescript/kitchensink/README.md

 To remove code splitting you will need to modify `KitchenSink.tsx`.
 Instructions are provided in this file to show how to fall back to building a single monolithic JavaScript bundle.

-# Looker Extension Kitchensink Template (React & TypeScript)
+# Looker Extension Kitchensink Example (React & TypeScript)

 This repository demonstrates functionality that is available to the Extension SDK.
 It can be used as a starting point for developing your own extensions.

 It uses [React](https://reactjs.org/) and [TypeScript](https://www.typescriptlang.org/) for writing your extension, the [React Extension SDK](https://github.com/looker-open-source/sdk-codegen/tree/main/packages/extension-sdk-react) for interacting with Looker, and [Webpack](https://webpack.js.org/) for building your code.

-This version of the Kitchen sink requires Looker 7.9 or above.

 ## Getting Started for Development

-1. Clone or download a copy of this template to your development machine, if you haven't already cloned the entire repo.
+1. Clone or download a copy of this repository to your development machine.

    ```
    # cd ~/ Optional. your user directory is usually a good place to git clone to.